-Images are another great way to get your content, and website, ranking better in Google.
-However, when adding images to your website, it is important that you consider where you place them, their quality, and most all, ensure that they are well optimized.
+Images are another great way to get your content and website ranking better in Google.
+However, when adding images to your website, you must consider where you place them, their quality, and most all, ensure that they are well optimized.
 When using and posting images on your site, consider naming them using ALT tags.
 Also, note that using your keywords as part of these tags can considerably improve your keyword ranking in Google.

 8. Page Speed

 Page speed is, in essence, the amount of time it takes for content on a specific page to get fully displayed or the time it takes your web browser to receive the 1st byte of information from a web server.
-According to statistics, sites with fast page speeds not only convert more, but they also rank better.
-Considering that Google factors things like site and page speed when ranking pages, it is vital that you consider taking a look at your page load speeds and improving them by either enabling compression, optimizing your code, reducing redirects, improving server response time and leveraging browser caching amongst other things.
+According to statistics, sites with fast page speeds not only convert more but also rank better.
+Considering that Google factors things like site and page speed when ranking pages, it is vital that you consider looking at your page load speeds and improving them by enabling compression, optimizing your code, reducing redirects, improving server response time and leveraging browser caching, amongst other things.